Gaffar Okkan: Assassination

 On January 24, 2001, Gaffar Okkan left his office at the headquarters for a meeting with the Province Governor Cemil Serhadlı.
-Around 17:40 local time, as he was underway in his official car escorted by police cars, the convoy was ambushed by unidentified gunmen in a distance of less than 1 km from the headquarters in downtown at Sezai Karakoç Boulevard between the Meat & Fish Corp.
+Around 17:40 local time, as he was underway in his official car escorted by police cars, the convoy was ambushed by unidentified gunmen at a distance of less than 1 km from the headquarters in downtown at Sezai Karakoç Boulevard between the Meat & Fish Corp.
 (Et ve Balık Kurumu) building and Eflatun Park.
 The assailants opened fire with long-barrel rifles and killed Okkan.
 Three police officers were killed at the spot, two other officers died in a hospital.
 Four officers were wounded during the attack.
 The gunmen opened also the door of Okkan's car, and fired a couple of times at point-blank range in order to be sure of his death.
 There was no mobile phone communication between the assailants, who fled rapidly.

 Almost 20 bullets hit the police chief’s head.
 The names of the officers died in the attack were given as Sabri Gün, Mehmet Sepetçi, Atilla Durmuş, Selahattin Baysoy, Mehmet Kamalı and of the officers wounded as Nuri Bozkurt, Mustafa Dince, Veli Göktepe and Fatih Gökçek.

 It was reported that one of the assailants was apparently injured in the following shootout with police.
 469 empty Kalashnikov cartridges were found at the crime scene, fired from 16 different rifles.
-Police searched the area extensively for perpetrator, and detained several suspects.
+Police searched the area extensively for the perpetrators, and detained several suspects.
 No militant group claimed responsibility for the assassination.
 However, the attack was attributed to the Hezbollah, as the main suspect, from which Okkan had received death threats.

-Following a state memorial in Diyarbakır, where he was appointed three years ago, Okkan's corpse was transferred to his hometown, and laid to rest in Hendek.
-He was survived by his wife Zerrin Okkan and daughter Sezin Okkan.
+Following a state memorial in Diyarbakır, where he was appointed three years ago, Okkan's body was transferred to his hometown, and laid to rest in Hendek.